telefonicaid/fiware-aiakos/README.rst

 Configuration
 -------------

-You must to add the key files in the path /opt/fiware-aiakos/lib/public/keys.
+You must to add (manually) the key files in the path /opt/fiware-aiakos/lib/public/keys.
-The naming must be <region_name>.sshkey and <region_name>.gpgkey
+The naming must be <region_name>.sshkey and <region_name>.gpgkey (use lowercase is mandatory)

 Top_